 Facebook, WeChat, Instagram—almost everyone’s on these social media platforms.
-Around 4.6 million Singaporeans are active social media users, and it’s not surprising since these networking sites serve as a communication medium and information centre.
+Around 4.7 million Singaporeans are active social media users, and it’s not surprising since these networking sites serve as a communication medium and information center.

-Social media marketing in Singapore is looking brighter each day, and it’s up to marketers like us to take the chance while the iron is hot!
+Social media marketing in Singapore is looking brighter each day, and it’s up to marketers like us to strike while the iron is hot!
 With that said, you need to know which social media platforms are worth investing in if you want to reach a wider target audience.

 Let’s take a look at some of Singapore’s most dominant networking sites, starting with Facebook.